swissup/swissup.github.io/m2/extensions/seo-pager/index.md

 # SEO Pagination

-Improves presentation of paginated content for search engines and store visitors.
+Improve presentation of paginated content for search engines and store visitors.

+Module implements [Google guidelines](https://developers.google.com/search/docs/specialty/ecommerce/pagination-and-incremental-page-loading#use-urls-correctly) to present pagenated product listing.

-Extension gives store owner an option to show **"View all"** link for paginated content.
+Module gives store owner an option to show **"View all"** link for paginated content also.
 It can be really helpfull because all prodcuts is listed on one page.

 Other great feature is **page number in title**.
 It helps to avoid possible duplicate content issues.